-While almost half of Australians (49%) did not experience any social exclusion over the period 2005 to 2014, 51% were excluded in at least one year, and 17% were deeply excluded in at least one year.
+While almost half of Australians (57%) did not experience any social exclusion in the period 2006 to 2015, 43% were excluded in at least one year, and 13% were deeply excluded in at least one year.

 See data table for this graph and note on updated indicators